What to do with the waste

 - Place the wrapped droppings in a litter bin

-- Some parks have special dog waste bin
+- Some parks have a special dog waste bin

 - Take them home and put them in your wheelie bin